 Sedona home prices are not only among the most expensive in Arizona, but Sedona real estate also consistently ranks among the most expensive in America.

-Sedona is a decidedly white-collar city, with fully 88.55% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Sedona is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Sedona who work in office and administrative support (12.32%), management occupations (12.01%), and food service (9.43%).
+Sedona is a decidedly white-collar city, with fully 88.40% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Sedona is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Sedona who work in office and administrative support (13.16%), management occupations (12.61%), and sales jobs (9.39%).

 Of important note, Sedona is also a city of artists.
 Sedona has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sedona’s character.

 Also of interest is that Sedona has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.75% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.